medusajs/medusa/packages/medusa-js/README.md

 #### **Using cookies**

-Authentication using cookies is done automatically by axois when authenticating using the `auth` endpoints.
-After authenticating all subsequent calls will be authenticated.
+Authentication using cookies is done automatically by Axios when authenticating using the `auth` endpoints.
+After authentication all subsequent calls will be authenticated.

 _note: Cookie based authentication cannot be used in plain `node.js` applications due to the limitations of axios and `useCredentials` not setting the `Cookie` request header when `set-cookie` is present in the response headers.
 For pure `node.js` applications use authentication with api keys(see above)_